batocera-unofficial-addons/batocera-unofficial-addons/README.md

 # Batocera Unofficial Add-ons
 Unofficial add-ons for Batocera, in no way affiliated with the Batocera development team!
+Install at your own risk, you will find no support in the official discord, better to ask for support in the Batocera Nation discord!

 Completed and working as of V41;<br>
 sunshine<br>